YellowGB/cli-git-push/README.md

 A CLI with NODEJS to automatically push all changes to a branch.

+After cloning the repo :

+npm install

+npm update

+npm link (important, otherwise the command won't be recognized by the system)

 By default, the branch is main but it's possible to indicate another one after the script call.